 Year 1 draws on course material from all four departments, preparing you for more advanced study.

 In addition to the above you will also need to complete our online Academic Integrity module.

 This module covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.

 This module will:

-In your second year you will take a total of 120 credits, building on the foundations established in your first year.
+In your second year you will build on the foundations established in your first year.

-In your third year you will take 120 credits.
-This includes 40 credits of core modules and 80 credits of option modules.
+In your third year you deepen your knowledge taking further core and option modules.

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.